-Currently the district has only fifteen (15) ELL students enrolled.
+Currently the district has only twenty three (23) ELL students enrolled.
 Because of the very small numbers of ELL students in the district, it is not always possible to have a majority of parents of ELL students on the PLC.
+As our numbers of ELL students are increasing, the district strives to increase the involvement of parent of ELL students and plans to meet this requirement in two years.